StrongKey/FIDO-Server/docs/User_Guide.md

 ### Administration
 Admin calls are designed for managing registered Authenticators. **{kid}** is the unique ID of the Authenticator being manipulated.
 These calls require a user to be registered with at least one Authenticator, but not necessarily logged in (authenticated).
-- **/fidokeys (a.k.a.
-GET)**: Gets (via HTTP GET) all Authenticators associated with a registered user.
+- **/fidokeys (GET)**: Gets (via HTTP GET) all Authenticators associated with a registered user.
 Use this to generate lists and reports.
-- **/fidokeys/{kid} (a.k.a.
-PATCH)**: Updates a registered Authenticator's status (_Active_ or _Inactive_).
+- **/fidokeys/{kid} (PATCH)**: Updates a registered Authenticator's status (_Active_ or _Inactive_).
-- **/fidokeys/{kid} (a.k.a.
-DELETE)**: Deletes a registered Authenticator.
+- **/fidokeys/{kid} (DELETE)**: Deletes a registered Authenticator.
 Note that deleting all Authenticators from a user (including yourself) will prevent further logins for that user.
 If this occurs, either the orphaned user will need to be deleted and re-registered or, if you have built it into your application, a means must be made available for re-registering an Authenticator to the user without logging the user out.

 ## Alternate Configurations
 StrongKey FIDO2 Server has only been tested using MariaDB (+JDBC), Payara, and Open JDK, but may work with other dependency applications.
 Following is a list of the component parts needed for StrongKey FIDO2 Server to function.
 All of the components may be installed on the same server, whether physical or virtual.